1 - Division of Insurance

 Insurance Written in Massachusetts

-According to a 2008 survey by the National Association of Insurance Commissioners (NAIC), Massachusetts ranks 10 th among 56 U.S. states and territories with respect to premium written by domestic insurers.
+According to a 2009 survey by the National Association of Insurance Commissioners (NAIC), Massachusetts ranks 10 th among 56 U.S. states and territories with respect to premium written by domestic insurers.
 The survey consisted of data from 2008.

 Considering that the Commonwealth's population is much smaller than the other states in the top 10, Massachusetts shoulders a disproportionate share of the responsibility to regulate U.S. insurers.
 In fact, by most any measure of regulatory performance, the Massachusetts Division of Insurance does more with less.
 Compared to most other states, the Division represents a relative bargain for taxpayers, policyholders and insurers in the Commonwealth.